MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-experimental-preview.md

 Sometimes a tag will be added in the product to indicate that a particular feature is Preview or Experimental without having a switch in **Updates**.
 For example, a control in an **Insert** menu may have the name **Grid (Preview)** or the entry point for the monitor was once **Monitor (Preview)**.
 In these cases, the feature cannot be used without first seeing this tag.

-Like the **Preview** and **Experimental** features described above, these features should not be used in production and are offered under the [preview terms of service](https://aka.ms/pa-preview-terms).
+Like the **Preview** and **Experimental** feature categories previously described, these features should not be used in production and are offered under the [preview terms of service](https://aka.ms/pa-preview-terms).

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]